aoloe/cpp-pybind11-playground/scripter-api/README.md

 ## notes

+- if we ever want to check how it works with `unique_ptr`s, this is a good article on how to add a `unique_ptr` as a private member in a class: <https://katyscode.wordpress.com/2012/10/04/c11-using-stdunique_ptr-as-a-class-member-initialization-move-semantics-and-custom-deleters/>

 i'm now looking for a data structure that would allow me to pass my document. if i use "naked" pointers i can get there: